Aleyx4/Introduction-to-Software-Design-Fall-2017/README.md

-# awong4 SWD Portfolio
+# Alex's Software Design Portfolio
-My goals in this class are to refresh my understanding of Java and to learn new GUI technics that can be implemented in my programs.
-I also would like to be able to get a better understanding of how Android Programming works as well.
-Overall I would like to become more knowledgeable in Java by the end of this class.
+In this course I refreshed my understanding of Java from my pervious courses at Kirkwood Community College.
+I also learned new GUI technics that can be implemented in my programs.
+I also learned more in Networking, Multi-Threading, and the use of XML files for Java FX thoughout this course.
+In the end of the course I gained a better understanding on documentation from JavaDocs, UML, and the use of repositories.

 ## Introduction
 - [x] [Figure 2.4 (Welcome3.java)]("Figure 2.4 (Welcome3.java)")